wp-cli/handbook/commands/media/index.md

     1/3 Regenerated thumbnails for "Sydney Harbor Bridge" (ID 760).
     2/3 Regenerated thumbnails for "Boardwalk" (ID 757).
     3/3 Regenerated thumbnails for "Sunburst Over River" (ID 756).
-    Success: Finished regenerating all images.
+    Success: Regenerated 3 of 3 images.

     # Import a local image and set it to be the featured image for a post.
     $ wp media import ~/Downloads/image.png --post_id=123 --title="A downloaded picture" --featured_image